-The American Legion Post 111 is sponsoring the Dare Oratorical Contest for 2018.
+The American Legion Post 111 is a sponsor for the Dare Oratorical Contest.
 This is a public speaking contest for students in the 9th through 12th grades.
 It presents participants with an academic speaking challenge that teaches important leadership qualities, the history of our nation's laws, the ability to think and speak clearly, and an understanding of the duties, responsibilities, rights and privileges of American citizenship.

 The contest starts locally and, through a series of contests, works up to the National level.
 Winners of the higher levels can win significant scholarships that can be used for participation in any college of their choice.

 Post 111 will be offering a $500 scholarship for the winner of our local competition in January, 2019.

 The photo above shows teens from all over the United States gathering in Indianapolis for the National Oratorical Contest.